 We have a broad and diversified domestic franchisee base.
 Since 2014, the number of franchisees who own ten or more restaurants has more than doubled.
 This increase is consistent with our strategy to grow with our existing franchisees.
-As of December 31, 2022, our domestic franchise base had an average restaurant ownership of approximately seven restaurants per franchisee and an average tenure of thirteen years.
+As of December 30, 2023, our domestic franchise base of 216 franchisees had an average restaurant ownership of approximately nine restaurants per franchisee and an average tenure of fourteen years.